Your Guide to Usability Testing Success

 Why is Usability Testing necessary?

-It’s an essential phase of the Software Testing Life Cycle (STLC) and a type of ‘non-functional testing’.
+Usability testing is an essential part of the Software Testing Life Cycle (STLC) and a type of ‘non-functional testing’.
+By systematically addressing usability issues through testing, organizations can create user-friendly, accessible, and successful products that align with both user needs and business goals.

 Usability Testing Methods